aikopras/RSbus/README.md

 - #### uint8_t address ####
 The address used by this RS-bus connection object.
 Valid values are: 1..128.

+- #### uint8_t forwardErrorCorrection ####
+An additional approach to increase reliability, it to send each feedback messages multiple times.
+For that purpose the `forwardErrorCorrection` parameter can be set.
+Forward error correction is proactive, in the sense that it anticipates that messages may get lost by sending the same message again, irrespective if a transmission error was signalled by the RS-Bus master or not.
+Reasonable values for `forwardErrorCorrection` are 0 (feedback data is send once), 1 (after the data is send, 1 copy of the same data is send again), or  (after the data is send, 2 copies of the same data are send again).

+  The default value of the `forwardErrorCorrection` parameter is 0.
+See the file [BasicOperation-ErrorHandling.md](extras/BasicOperation-ErrorHandling.md) for further details on possible error sources and error handling.

-- #### bool needConnect ####
+- #### bool feedbackRequested ####
-A flag indicating to the user that a connection should be established to the master station.
+A flag indicating to the user that it should send its 8 bits of feedback data to the master station.
+This is needed at the start, once a valid RS-Bus signal is detected, or after certain errors.
 If this flag is set, the main program should react with calling `send8bits()`, to tell the master the value of all 8 feedback bits.
-This flag can be ignored if the main program always sends all 8 feedback bits using `send8bits()`, and never use `send4bits()` for sending only part of our feedback bits.

   Note that it is the responsibility of the user program (instead of the library) to connect to the master station, since only the user program knows the correct value of the feedback bits.
 Especially in case of short power drops (as a result of a temporary shortcut) it may be important to immediately send the correct feedback values, to avoid that train-controller software gets confused.